- Do I need a Bachelor’s degree?

 How do I know if I am a suitable candidate?

 From March to September, you are welcome to email a copy of your transcript and 5-6 small (~200k each) .jpeg samples of artwork to any of our faculty for review and feedback.
-Please include the five required illustrations described here.
+If possible, please include the five required illustrations described here.

 Once I have had the review, how do I officially apply?